 I provide time limited therapy to adults who struggle with anxiety and the behaviors that often go along with that struggle.
 I work with people with panic disorder, emetophobia, social anxiety, OCD, and PTSD.
 My style is warm, active, present-oriented, and focused on clear goals.
 I offer treatment plans that are between 12 and 20 sessions.

 My practice is currently full and I am not accepting new patients.
 Consider searching here to find a therapist who provides evidence based care.

 I have trained at Harvard Medical School, Stanford University, and UNC Chapel Hill.
 I am consistently updating my skills and knowledge with workshops, conventions, and consultation.
 I systematically track progress and seek feedback, and use this information to refine treatment and optimize success for the people I work with.

 I use methods that have scientific support for their effectiveness and efficiency.
-My training and treatment approach is cognitive-behavioral (CBT) and includes recent acceptance and mindfulness-based adaptations.
+My work is grounded in cognitive-behavioral therapy (CBT) and acceptance and commitment therapy, and I focus on concrete tools.
 I emphasize a collaborative relationship, and encourage my clients to take a very active role in their treatments.

-The majority of my practice is people with panic disorder, obsessive-compulsive disorder, and social anxiety.
-I also treat a significant amount of PTSD, and emetophobia.
+The majority of my practice is people with panic disorder, obsessive-compulsive disorder, social anxiety, PTSD, and emetophobia.
 The gold standard treatments for these include exposure, cognitive restructuring, mindfulness, and acceptance based strategies.
 Those are the interventions I use.
 I also work with body focused repetitive behaviors, and use habit reversal training and comprehensive behavioral treatment as the primary interventions there.